snyk-labs/snyk-scm-mapper/README.md

 So in most cases:

 - Rename your custom certificate bundle as `custom-ca.crt`
-- Ensure `custom-ca.cert` is in the root of your config-repo
+- Ensure `custom-ca.crt` is in the root of your config-repo

 If you want to specify your own path to the certificate bundle, ensure that file is present before the entrypoints run, and set the following environment flags: